↑

 Lemon Garlic Shrimp Cakes

-This easy recipe for Lemon Garlic Shrimp Cakes are packed with so much flavor!
-They make a delicious summer appetizer or dinner.
+Move over crab, there's a new cake in town!
+This easy recipe for Lemon Garlic Shrimp Cakes are packed with so much garlicky, lemony flavor.
+They make an absolutely delicious summer appetizer or dinner.

 Course Appetizer, Main Dish